Lady Saw: 1987–1995: Lover Girl

 In 1987, Hall took the name "Lady Saw" after the famous Jamaican singer Tenor Saw, who inspired her music.
 Her performances brought her to the attention of record producers and she recorded her first single for producer Piper, and "Love Me or Lef Me", produced by Olive Shaw received significant airplay.
-She had her first hit with "If Him Lef" and she topped the Jamaican charts with "Find a Good Man".
+She topped the charts with her first hits "If Him Lef" and "Find a Good Man".
 After her music success on Jamaican radio, she began recording her first studio album.
 In August 1994, Saw released her first album entitled Lover Girl.
 The album spawned the hit "Stab Up De Meat".

 1996–1997: Give Me the Reason and Passion

 In 1996, Saw released her second album Give Me the Reason.
 The album became known for its explicit sexual lyrics which was showcased on songs "Life Without Dick" and "Name Nuh Stand Fi Sex".
 The album spawned the singles "Give Me the Reason", "Good Wuk", and "Condom".

 In June 1997, Saw released Passion.
 The album charted at number 8 on Billboard's Top Reggae Albums chart, becoming her first album to chart.
 The album spawned the singles: "Healing" and "Sycamore Tree".